spencerc99/spencerc99.github.io/content/experiments/100posts/do-more-be-more.md

 ---
-title: "26 - do more, be more"
+title: "do more, be more"
+number: 26
 date: "2021-06-21"
 tags: ["100posts", "newsletter", "cities"]
 external_link: "https://spencerchang.substack.com/p/do-more-be-more-mini-26100"